A Complete Guide To Provincetown, Massachusetts (Updated 2026)

 About Provincetown

-Provincetown, also known as P-Town is located on the tip of Massachusetts and Cape Cod.
-The beach destination is a popular summer destination for people from all over Massachusetts, the United States, and now, the world.
-Providence Town is all about pride.
+Provincetown, also known as P-Town, is located on the tip of Massachusetts and Cape Cod.
+The beach destination is a popular summer spot for people from all over Massachusetts, the United States, and now, the world.
+Provincetown is all about pride.
 The LGBTQ community flourishes in P Town.
 When you walk down Commercial Street you will notice rainbow flags and LGBTQ themed posters and art.
 Provincetown is also one of the oldest towns in the United States as it was founded in 1727.

 The shark situation on the Cape and Islands have been crazy over the past few years.
 Avoid swimming during the early morning and dusk, alone, with shiny jewelry, and always listen to the locals.
 I am not trying to scare you but seriously don't go out too far when you are swimming, especially if you are in the outer cape.
 The good news is that, other then the shark situation, Provincetown is one of the safest towns in the country!